BRATTLEBORO -- The Colonel girls hockey team fell to Stowe, 1-0, Wednesday night at Living Memorial Park.

 So while the Brattleboro team wasn’t able to enjoy a win in its last regular-season contest, there was still cause for celebration.

 It was Senior Night, and a sign for each 12th grader with their number was plastered on the glass facing inward.
-Before the game, each Colonel senior had their picture taken and a bouquet of flowers was given to each parent.

 The six seniors who were honored at Wednesday’s game are Zameica Wright, Kellie Schiller, Greta Pellerin, Rebecca Potter, Lou Lou Terwilliger, and Maddie Rollins.